OrderChain: Towards General Instruct-Tuning for Stimulating the Ordinal Understanding Ability of MLLM: Conclusions

 \section{Conclusions}

 In this paper, we presented a novel and general prompting paradigm, OrderChain, to improve the ordinal understanding of MLLMs for ordinal regression.
 We first pointed out two major reasons for the limited performance of vanilla MLLMs, i.e., lack of specificity modeling and commonality modeling.
 We adopted a range optimization Chain-of-Thought to learn a commonality way of thinking about ordinal regression tasks and task-aware prompts to inject task-specific information into MLLMs.
 We also introduce a category recursive division tool to generate refined candidate category subsets for supporting range optimization.
-Extensive experiments showed that our OrderChain significantly improves the performance of the MLLM and achieves optimal performance in most ordinal regression tasks, especially on the facial age estimation task, with 27\% overall accuracy improvement and 0.24 MAE reduction, demonstrating that OrderChain can effectively improve the ordinal understanding of MLLMs and provides a promising paradigm to build a unified ordinal regression MLLM.
+Extensive experiments showed that our OrderChain significantly improves the performance of the MLLM and achieves optimal performance in most ordinal regression tasks and considerable zero-shot generalization performance, demonstrating that OrderChain can effectively improve the ordinal understanding of MLLMs and provides a promising paradigm to build a unified ordinal regression MLLM.